Leatherman Wingman Review

 The Leatherman Wingman is a great product at an amazing price point.
 As we mentioned above, we definitely recommend this for EDC enthusiasts that are looking for a strong, solid, reliable multi-tool to add to their inventory.

-We were really impressed with the build quality out of the package.
+We were really impressed with the build quality out of the box.
 It feels like a solid piece of steel in your hand, and we were never worried about breaking it or damaging it in any way when we were using it.
 It feels good in your hands and almost disappears into your pocket when not in use.

 Build quality aside, the sheer amount of tools that are packed into this multi-tool are another reason why we love it.
-14 tools, with the addition of the newly improved spring-action pliers, ensure that you will always have the right tool for the job (within reason of course).
+Fourteen tools, with the addition of the newly improved spring-action pliers, ensure that you will always have the right tool for the job (within reason of course).

 Obviously we’re big fans of the Wingman, but that doesn’t mean it’s the perfect multi-tool for your EDC needs.
 We did find a few flaws in the product that we figured were only fair to point out.